-Matthew Canna focuses his litigation practice in the areas of tort and intellectual property law, with particular emphasis in toxic tort, patent infringement and construction site claims.
-He defends various industrial product and equipment manufacturers, contracts and premises owners in toxic tort personal injury claims.
-Mr. Canna also advises clients regarding patent infringement claims and is licensed to practice before the United States Patent and Trademark Office.
+Matt Canna focuses his litigation practice in the areas of tort and intellectual property law, with a particular emphasis in toxic tort, patent infringement and premises liability claims.
+He takes a balanced and measured approach to litigation to achieve favorable resolutions for his clients.
+Matt represents various industrial product and equipment manufacturers—including Fortune 500 companies—in toxic tort personal injury claims.
+He also represents premises owners in personal injury claims.
+In addition, Matt advises clients regarding patent infringement claims, and is licensed to practice before the United States Patent and Trademark Office.

-- Represented patent owner in litigation relating to managing dynamic webpage generation requests in a case that settled three days prior to a May 2011 jury trial.
-Oracle Corp. v.
-Parallel Networks.
+- Represented patent owner in litigation relating to managing dynamic web page generation requests in a case that settled days prior to jury trial.
+(Oracle Corp. v.
+Parallel Networks)

-- Represented debt collection agency in a patent infringement lawsuit.
+- Represented debt collection agency in patent infringement lawsuit

 J.D., Illinois Institute of Technology Chicago-Kent College of Law, 2003